davidforrest/SJC_Music/resources/FR_Music_At_Home_1.md

 **[3.]** Look over the following three selections linked on the resource page.

 - [Selected Props from Euclid Division of a Monochord](https://davidforrest.github.io/FR_Music/resources/euclid_props/selected_props.html).
 This will give you an idea of how Euclid constructs the Ancient Greek musical system.
+Keep in mind, the letters Euclid uses for his constructions are not meant to correspond to the names of musical notes.

 - [(pseudo) Odo of Cluny: Letters of the Monochord](https://davidforrest.github.io/FR_Music/resources/odo_monochord.pdf).
 The same system constructed differently in the Middle Ages, with letter names assigned to the notes.